kentzyyo/INFO-ASSURANCE/README.md

 ![Screenshot 2023-12-07 140905](https://github.com/kentzyyo/INFO-ASSURANCE/assets/61936205/33d244ad-11b9-401e-a302-57ad6fb60c1f)

+> [!NOTE]
+> Plug in the SD card first on Raspberry Pi before proceeding to the next step.

 ### 2. Connect to Raspberry Pi via SSH (Secure Socket Shell) then update the OS ###
  - In the command prompt, type SSH to access the network protocol.
 Then type the following command:
    - ssh username@hostname (e.g. group1@group1)